MartinTschendel/BikeSharing/README.md

 2019-05-10: plotted trip time of males and females in box plot "Trip Time (Seconds) of Males and Females"

 2019-05-12: removed 'unknown' from box plot "Trip Time (Seconds) of Males and Females"

+2019-05-13: plotted 'Trip time across different days of the week'